 The key concept of the logo wasn’t changed; however, the primary colors were replaced.
-The logo ditches purple triangle for red, while also adding an etched effect to the text for the “Bucks” wordmark.
+The logo ditches the purple triangle for red, while also adding an etched effect to the text for the “Bucks” wordmark.
 The buck itself remained dark green.
 The font of the wordmark was altered as well.
 Its main color was changed from light purple to white with a thin red outline.

 2015 – Present

 The look has become more predatory.
-The horns were made more branched, and the neck/chest of the deer were decorated in the form of the letter “M” – Milwaukee.
+The horns were made more branched, and the neck/chest of the deer was decorated in the form of the letter “M” – Milwaukee.
 According to the rules of the NBA, the full name of the team should be entirely written on the main emblem.
 So designers decided to put the inscription Milwaukee Bucks at the bottom.
 The entire composition is enclosed in a cream-colored circle.
 The point is that cream is used for the first time in the color scheme of the NBA team and reflects the main nickname Cream City.
 Therefore, Milwaukee began to be called like this because many of the settlers’ houses were built of brick made from local clay of cream color.

 PANTONE: PMS 468 C